Shopify/maintenance_tasks/README.md

 [sidekiq-idempotent]: https://github.com/mperham/sidekiq/wiki/Best-Practices#2-make-your-job-idempotent-and-transactional

+#### Task object life cycle and memoization

+When the Task runs or resumes, the Runner enqueues a job, which processes the Task.
+That job will instantiate a Task object which will live for the duration of the job.
+The first time the job runs, it will call `count`.
+Every time a job runs, it will call `collection` on the Task object, and then `process` for each item in the collection, until the job stops.
+The job stops when either the collection is finished processing or after the maximum job runtime has expired.

+This means memoization can be misleading within `process`, since the memoized values will be available for subsequent calls to `process` within the same job.
+Still, memoization can be used for throttling or reporting, and you can use [Task callbacks](#using-task-callbacks) to persist or log a report for example.

 ### Writing tests for a Task

 The task generator will also create a test file for your task in the folder